kosto5o/Open-Xml-PowerTools/README.md

 - subdivides assembly into a multi-stage process for added flexibility and optimization _(in progress)_
 - adds support for additional template features (kinds of metadata) _(in progress)_
 - is generally structured to be embedded as a component in a larger, heterogeneous system

+For an example use case, see node.js module [opendocx-node](https://www.npmjs.com/package/opendocx-node), which uses edge.js to embed this .NET assembly into node.js.
+All data access during document assembly happens in node.js, while all manipulation of the DOCX is done in C#.

 Despite these significant changes (and others underway), the project has been structured to retain compatibility with the Open XML Power Tools -- all unit tests still pass.
 My aim is for